SovereignShop/plexus/README.md

 # Plexus

-Plexus defines a simple, extensible language for extruding shapes in a step-wise, relative fashion using egocentric reference frames.
+Plexus defines a simple, extensible language for defining polygons and extruding them in a piecewise fashion using egocentric reference frames.

 You can specify 3D models by providing a series of extrusions to a set of shapes, which are then composited using CSG operations.